 Sexual reproduction in animals involves the union of a haploid sperm and a haploid egg to form a diploid zygote, which shares its DNA with both the parent cells.

-Certain invertebrates, such as tapeworms and certain other parasites, reproduce through the process of self-fertilization in which they fertilize their egg with their own sperm.
+Certain invertebrates, such as tapeworms and certain other parasites, reproduce through the process of self-fertilization in which they fertilize their eggs with their own sperm.

 It is the mode of reproduction which involves only one organism.
 The offspring that is produced is genetically identical to the mother and almost always has the same number of chromosomes.
 Hence, they are called clones.
 Moreover, they are exact copies of their parent cell.

-Organisms choose to reproduce asexually by different means.
-Some of the asexual methods are binary fission (e.g. Amoeba, bacteria), budding (e.g. Hydra), fragmentation (e.g. Planaria), spore formation (e.g. ferns) and vegetative propagation (e.g. Onion).
+Entities prefer to reproduce asexually by different means.
+Few asexual methods are budding (e.g. Hydra), binary fission (e.g. Amoeba, bacteria), spore formation (e.g. ferns), fragmentation (e.g. Planaria), and vegetative propagation (e.g. Onion).